JamThoAdd/INST-326-Final-Project/README.md

 3.

 ## Important Notes
 Before you begin, please make sure you have Python3 installed on your system.
-Then, install the two datasets below:
+Then, install the two datasets below in order to run our code properly:

 1. https://www.kaggle.com/edumucelli/spotifys-worldwide-daily-song-ranking
-2.
+2. Download the Top2018 csv file from this repository.

+Note: The file for step 1 is extremely big.
+Make sure you have enough space on your system before downloading.